 Common Applications of BTU in Various Industries

 BTU is a universal measurement of heat energy, making it applicable across various sectors and industries.
-BTUs are primarily used in industries that deal with heating and cooling, like HVAC industries.
+BTUs are primarily used in industries that deal with heating and cooling, like the HVAC industry.
 Engineers and technicians utilize a BTU calculator or cooling BTU calculator to determine the energy requirement of a given area, considering factors like square footage and insulation.
 This has residential, commercial, and industrial applications to ensure optimal efficiency and functionality.

 How Does a BTU Calculator Work?